tobystic/Uploadapp/README.md

 ## Sample App to Upload file.

 Python app to upload files.
-Just a basic method call to select and upload file Contributions are welcome
+Just a basic method call to select and upload file.

+Contributions are welcome